 CCAvenue uses the most powerful Verisign secure socket layer (SSL) for encrypting customer data during transmission.
 To put this into non-technical terms, it would take 340,000,000,000 years for today's fastest computers to crack Verisign SSL.
 Click here to verify our certificate.

-The Union Budget 2008-2009 is levying a service tax of 12.36% (inclusive of Education Cess) on Credit Card companies.
-As a result, a service tax of 12.36% will be charged on the Setup Fee, ASCU charge and TDR charged by CCAvenue.
-The service tax thus collected will be deposited to the government and we will include this amount on the payout statements and invoices issued to you.
+The Ministry of Finance, Government of India has levied a service tax of 14.5% (inclusive of Swachh Bharat Cess) on the value of taxable services.
+As a result, a service tax of 14.5% will be charged on the Setup Fee, ASUC and TDR charged by CCAvenue.
+The service tax thus collected will be deposited with the government and we will include this amount on the payout statements and invoices issued to you.

 There are certain provisions in the Service Tax legislation that may enable you to seek credit for such service tax paid on certain services.
 However, we are not in a position to advise you on this issue.
 We suggest you consult a professional tax advisor who will be able to advise you appropriately based on your individual circumstances.